yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 ## Practice time!

 Congrats on following so far!
-Hang in there, you only have a few steps left before completing your initiation to the divine language of matrix notations.
+Hang in there, you only have a few steps left before completing your initiation to the divine language of matrix notation.
 But first, I have some good news and some bad news.

 The bad news: seamlessly translating sums and loops to vector and matrix operations or vice versa is (generally) not an innate ability — at least it wasn't for me.
-As with everything worth doing, it takes some practice to get confortable in this exercise.
+As with everything worth doing, it takes some practice to get comfortable in this exercise.

 The good news: practice is what this section is for!
 For each of the examples below, try to either write it in matrix notation if it is written with sums over indices, or vice versa.
-As a bonus, you can also try to write the corresponding code with a linear algebra library such as numpy.
+As a bonus, you can also try to write the corresponding code with a linear algebra library such as NumPy.

-You may look at the solution of the first exercise (which is a really basic example) to clarify what is being asked if you want.
-But ideally, you should try to do the other ones yourself.
+You may look at the solution to the first exercise (which is a really basic example) to clarify what is being asked if you want.
+But ideally, you should try to do the others yourself.

 <div class="silverhighlight" markdown="1">
 Hints: some of these exercises may require the use of: